-Bruyn, a Democrat, was the representative for New York's 22nd congressional district from 1837 to 1839.
+Bruyn was the representative for New York’s 22nd congressional district and was a Democrat.
+He served from 1837 to 1839.

 From Sep 1837 to Jul 1838, Bruyn missed 235 of 330 roll call votes, which is 71.2%.
 This is much worse than the median of 23.4% among the lifetime records of representatives serving in Jul 1838.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: